RobotLocomotion/drake/tools/workspace/vtk_internal/README.md

 # Tips for Drake Developers when upgrading VTK

+The VTK source code version we download is determined by the `commit = ...` git commit in `repository.bzl`.
+Change that to the new commit, along with the matching change to `sha256 = ...`.
+(To get the new sha256, set it to `None` or `"0" * 64` and run a build; the required new sha256 will be printed.)

-When upgrading, the best first step is to get a handle on which libraries (aka "modules") are required vs which should be excluded.
+After changing the commit, the best next step is to get a handle on which libraries (aka "modules") are required vs which should be excluded.
 Generally we want to try to build as few modules as possible.
 Ignore configure_file complaints until you're sure the list of modules is happy.

 In rules.bzl there is a constant `VERBOSE = False`.
 Try changing that to `True` when debugging / developing the module dependencies.